Bail Lawyer Los Angeles

 1275 Hearings

-A man behind bars in Los Angeles, CAIf a charge involves drugs, theft, or identity theft a prosecutor may put what is known as a “1275 hold” on the bail.
+If a charge involves drugs, theft, or identity theft a prosecutor may put what is known as a “1275 hold” on the bail.
 This means that before bail is posted, the defendant must prove to the court that the money used for bail was not “feloniously obtained.”

 Even worse, is that sometimes the prosecutor will add additional charges and the judge will increase the bail after you’ve already bailed out.
 Of course, a good criminal defense lawyer will do everything possible to stop this from happening, but it can happen.

 Listen, no one wants to sit in jail until they go to court and if they need to bail out, then they need to bail out.
-But at the very least, you should contact the Law Offices of Jerod Gunsberg for a free consultation about the situation so an informed decision can be made.
+But at the very least, you should contact the Law Offices of Jerod Gunsberg for a confidential consultation about the situation so an informed decision can be made.

 How Bail Works